A few weeks ago, we announced the 7 book shortlist for the 2020 Chalkdust Book of the Year. In this post, we announce the winner of this award.

 We found picking a winner of this award really difficult, as all the books on the shortlist were deserving of the prize (obviously, as if not they wouldn’t have made the shortlist).
-The one thing that set the winner apart from the other books was its appeal to both mathematicians and non-mathematicians.
+The one thing that set the winner apart from the other books was the innovative ways in which it got the reader to interact with it, and the way it could be enjoyed by older readers as well as children.
 And the winner is:

-You can read our full review of The Maths of Life and Death here.
+You can read our full review of Molly and the Mathematical Mystery here.

 As well as picking our favourite from the shortlist, we held a vote for our readers to pick their favourite.
 The runaway winner of this poll was:

-You can read our full review of A Compendium Of Mathematical Method here.
+You can read our full review of Mathematical Adventures! here.

 More from Chalkdust

 - Penguins, prison and PDE patterns coming your way in our new issue!
 Plus all your favourite puzzles & columns.

 - Canines, Cliff Richard and conditioning find their way into the prof's postbox this issue.